Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Storage

-IN THE FRIDGE: Store leftovers of these mini sausages in an airtight container for 2 to 3 days.
+IN THE FRIDGE: Store leftovers of these mini sausages in an airtight container for two to three days.

 a close up shot of Crockpot Little Smokies on a tooth-stick